Print Arrays in Rust

 A group of things of a similar sort stored in a connected memory area is referred to as an array.
 Arrays are helpful because they allow us to store many values together in one variable and access them by index.

-Mainly, Rust supports two primary ways for constructing arrays:
+Rust primarily supports two methods for constructing arrays:

-- Repeat expression that repeats a specific element several times.
+Repeat an expression that repeats a specific element several times.

-The repeat array syntax is as follows: [N, X]
+The syntax for a repeat array is [N, X]

 Declare and Initialize Arrays in Rust